Gary Lineker: Barcelona

 After winning the Golden Boot at the 1986 World Cup in Mexico there were many courters for Lineker across Europe.
 Barcelona at the time were managed by fellow Englishman Terry Venables, who had arrived in 1984, and who had already brought in Scottish striker Steve Archibald to great effect, and was to also bring in Manchester United and Wales striker Mark Hughes.
 Lineker was signed by Barcelona for £2.8 million.
 Barcelona would give Lineker his first chance of European football, as Leicester had never qualified for Europe while he played for them, and Everton were denied a place in the European Cup for 1985–86 due to the ban on English clubs in European competitions following the Heysel disaster.

-Barcelona had won the '84-85 La Liga title in Venables first season at the club, and the 1986 Copa de la Liga the following season but had lost 2 other finals, so there was great anticipation of success at the Camp Nou for Lineker.
+Barcelona had won the 1984–85 La Liga title in Venables' first season at the club, and the 1986 Copa de la Liga the following season but had lost two other finals, so there was great anticipation of success at the Camp Nou for Lineker.
 He made his Barcelona debut against Racing Santander, scoring twice.
-Barcelona led the league for much of the '86-87 season, until a pair of losses against Real Zaragoza and Sporting Gijon gave advantage to Real Madrid.
+Barcelona led the league for much of the 1986–87 season, until a pair of losses against Real Zaragoza and Sporting Gijon gave advantage to Real Madrid.
 Two further losses to the same team cemented Barcelona's second place finish.
 Lineker ultimately had scored 20 goals in 40 league games during his first season, including a hat-trick in a 3–2 win over archrivals Real Madrid to make him somewhat of a cult hero.
-However the club had crashed out of the Copa del Rey at the first hurdle, and suffered a shock defeat to Dundee United in the '87 UEFA Cup where Lineker hadn't scored any goals in 8 appearances.
+However the club had crashed out of the Copa del Rey at the first hurdle, and suffered a shock defeat to Dundee United in the quarter-final of the 1986–87 UEFA Cup.